Approach

 In this question, we're asked to find the number of times a variable has been

-s behind that variable.
+dereferenced, based on the &s and *s behind that variable.
 If we ever end

-up dereferencing a raw value, however, the program should output not possible
+up dereferencing a raw value, however, the program should output not possible.

 To solve this problem, we just need to iterate over the string, from right to left

-s are processed from right to left).
+(since &s and *s are processed from right to left).
 We know the length of the

 string as one of our inputs, so all we have to do is set our while-loop counter to